Tsimane - Pluma Lodge

 Golden Dorado in Lower Pluma River

-The Lower Pluma section extends from the confluence with the Itirisama River to its mouth in the Secure River.
-The structure is similar to the Upper section, but the Lower is 50 to 60 percent higher in volume, making for wider, deeper pools and more powerful runs.
-With more water, the fish have more room to fight and explode into aerial acrobatics.
-The jungle is less dense, and the shorelines are marshy at times.
-Steep drop-offs, long runs, sand-covered flats, islands with braided channels, and deep pools.
-The deep pools are natural food traps, and king dorado and large pacu are found here.
-The biggest pools, which are near the confluence with the Secure River, have low sandy areas where one can sight cast to cruising and feeding dorado, similar to bonefishing on the shallow saltwater flats.
+The jungle is less dense, and the shorelines are occasionally marshy.
+There are steep drop-offs, long runs, sand-covered flats, islands with braided channels, and deep pools.
+The deep pools serve as natural food traps, and king dorado and large pacu are found here.
+The biggest pools, near the confluence with the Secure River, have low sandy areas where one can sight cast to cruising and feeding dorado, similar to bonefishing on the shallow saltwater flats.

 Itirisama River